ClementRep/Calculator_mockito_testing/README.md

-# ClementRep Calculator with Mockito Testing
+# ClementRep Calculator with Junit

 This is a simple calculator project that demonstrates how to perform **Test-Driven Development (TDD)** using **JUnit** and **Mockito**.
 The calculator can perform basic arithmetic operations like addition, subtraction, and multiplication.